e2nIEE/pandaprosumer/doc/source/elements/simple_heat_storage.rst

 Mapping
 ----------

-The Simple Storage model uses Generic Mapping Scheme.
+The Simple Storage model model can be mapped using :ref:`GenericMapping <GenericMapping>`.